-Possession and consumption of alcoholic beverages on property operated or leased by Georgia Military College is strictly prohibited unless approved by the President of Georgia Military College.
+Possession and consumption of alcoholic beverages on property owned or leased by Georgia Military College is strictly prohibited unless approved by the President of Georgia Military College.
 All requests to allow the possession and consumption of alcoholic beverages must be made in writing to the Director of Staff.
-Individuals requesting use of facilities and approval for alcohol must show evidence of proper licensing.
-A Georgia Military College duty officer is required to be present, at the user's expense, when alcohol is served.
+Individuals requesting use of facilities and approval for alcohol must provide evidence of proper licensing to the Director of Staff prior to the event.